Sugar Free Creme Brulee

 - Preheat oven to 150 C/ 300 F fan forced.

 - Heat the cream, Erythritol and vanilla extract until just below boiling point.
 Remove from heat once it starts to bubble.
-Do not boil!
+Do not allow to boil!

-- Whisk the egg yolks and the salt slightly in a medium sized mixing bowl.
+- Whisk the egg yolks and the salt together in a medium sized mixing bowl.
 Temper the eggs, by slowly pouring the heated cream mixture into the eggs.
-Continue whisking the egg and cream mix as you do this, to prevent splitting until all of the cream has been added.
+Continue whisking the egg and cream mix as you do this, to prevent splitting, until all of the cream has been added.

-- Place in the centre of the oven and bake for 45 minutes.
-Once cooked, open the oven but leave the ramekins in the oven for a further hour.
-Place in the fridge for a minimum of 4 hours.
+- Place the baking dish in the centre of the oven and bake for 45 minutes.
+Once cooked, remove from the oven and allow to cool in the water in the baking tray.
+Place creme brulee pots in the fridge for a minimum of 4 hours prior to serving.

 To Caramelize the Sweetener Topping